Using private endpoints for Azure App Configuration

 Private endpoints for App Configuration

 When creating a private endpoint, you must specify the App Configuration store to which it connects.
+If you enable the geo-replication for an App Configuration store, you can connect to all replicas of the store using the same private endpoint.
 If you have multiple App Configuration stores, you need a separate private endpoint for each store.

 Connecting to private endpoints